phunanon/Insitux/README.md

 It can also be used as an identity function (i.e. `val`).

+- Function definitions take precedence over vars and lets.

+- Lets take precedence over vars.

-- Parameters take precedence over lets and defines.
+- Parameters take precedence over lets, vars, and functions.

 - Insitux implementations are advised to support this behaviour: